aws/aws-cli/awscli/examples/ssm/get-connection-status.rst

 **To determine whether connections can be made to an instance**

-This example retrieves the Session Manager connection status for an instance to determine whether configured and able to receive Session Manager connections.
+This example retrieves the Session Manager connection status for an instance to determine whether it is configured and able to receive Session Manager connections.

 Command::